44% of headteachers receive over 50 emails every day.

-Even if you’re specifically targeting Subject Leaders, aged 34-44, based in Nempnett Thrubwell (it’s a real town, check Google Maps), buying cold data is still the most expensive way to perform the cheapest marketing.
+Even if you’re specifically targeting Subject Leaders, aged 34-44, in a school with a high proportion of pupil premium, buying cold data is still the most expensive way to perform the cheapest marketing.

 For that reason, it feels easier to blast a list of target teachers and cross your fingers.